Skip to main content

 By Stephen C. Schultz

-I recall a childhood rhyme that went something like this;
+I recall a childhood rhyme that went something like this:

-“…sugar and spice and everything nice…that’s what little girls are made of!”
+“...sugar and spice and everything nice… that’s what little girls are made of!”

 As the father of three daughters and one son, there is no doubt about the truthfulness of that saying.

-I was in San Diego a couple of weeks ago with my family.
-We were down at Seaport Village right on the bay having lunch.
-It was a beautiful day, sun shining, light breeze and we were eating on an outside deck.
-We were engaged in a conversation about what we wanted to do later that day when I noticed my youngest daughter, a fifth grader, was focused on something else.
-So, I turned to see what she was gazing at.
+I turned to see what she was gazing at.
 She was following the movements of a transient man who had walked up onto the deck and was systematically searching the garbage cans for food.
-He was looking in each receptacle and reaching in to move the contents around.
+He was looking in each receptacle, reaching in to move the contents around.
 At one can, his hand came out with a partially eaten sandwich of some kind.
-He reached back in and grabbed a napkin and carefully wrapped the sandwich in the crinkled paper.
-He then slowly, but deliberately stepped from the deck onto the boardwalk and continued on his way.
+He reached back in and grabbed a napkin, carefully wrapping the sandwich in the crinkled paper.
+He then slowly but deliberately stepped from the deck onto the boardwalk and continued on his way.

-My daughter followed his every move until he was out of site.
-She then turned to me with a sad look of confusion.
-The look in her eyes was easy to discern; “what did I just see?”
-This led to a family discussion of homelessness, mental illness and community services.
-While she didn’t fully understand the depth of our family conversation, she did understand one thing; she wanted to help that man.
+This led to a family discussion about homelessness, mental illness, and community services.
+While she didn’t fully understand the depth of our conversation, she did understand one thing—she wanted to help that man.
 She asked, “Can I take that man the rest of my lunch?”

 Comments